Chart Color Schemes

 Denham Court - Bardia is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Denham Court - Bardia, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 78.5% houses and 21.5% other dwellings.
-Home ownership in Denham Court - Bardia was at 12.0%, with the rest being mortgaged (63.1%) or rented (24.9%).
-The median monthly mortgage repayment in the area was $2,700, above Sydney metro's average of $2,100.
-Median weekly rent was recorded at $550, compared to Sydney metro's $380.
-Nationally, Denham Court - Bardia's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Denham Court - Bardia's dwelling structure, as per the latest Census, comprised 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
+Home ownership in Denham Court - Bardia stood at 12.0%, with mortgaged dwellings at 63.1% and rented ones at 24.9%.
+The median monthly mortgage repayment was $2,700, higher than Sydney metro's average of $2,100.
+Median weekly rent in the area was $550, compared to Sydney metro's $380.
+Nationally, Denham Court - Bardia's mortgage repayments were significantly higher at $2,700 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing